 Amy-Louise has worked with children, young people and families for over 15 years in a variety of educational and social care settings.
 She has a background in Special Needs in primary, secondary and special provisions.
 She has mentored and provided therapeutic intervention for children through difficult experiences and times in their lives specialising in trauma, attachment, complex communication difficulties, loss and separation.
 Amy-Louise has provided consultancy and advisory services to schools and social care services for several years.

 In addition Amy-Louise has experience working in mental health provision, community based care, residential care homes, young parent housing and support schemes and designated special provision for behaviour in mainstream education.
 Amy-Louise has enjoyed volunteering within the Creative arts and disability sector for a number of years.
+She is currently an active member of the British Association of Play Therapists (BAPT) as part of their PR and Communication team and a volunteer for Rethink Mental Illness on the information panel.

 Amy-Louise has an MA in Play Therapy from the University of Roehampton.
 She is registered with The British Association of Play Therapists and works within the BAPT ethical framework.
 She has regular clinical supervision with a BAPT registered clinical supervisor and has a full enhanced CRB check.